heatmiser/workshops/exercises/ansible_auto_satellite/3-convert2rhel/1.1-setup/README.md

 ## Conclusion

 In this exercise, we learned about the lab environment we will be using to continue through the workshop exercises.
 We verified that we are able to use VS Code in our web browser and from there we can open terminal sessions.
 We verified access to the AAP Web UI which will be the "self-service portal" we use to perform the next steps of the CentOS conversion automation workflow.
 We also made sure we are able to access the Satellite Web UI where we can review the repositories providing the packages for the CentOS conversion automation workflow, as well as the status of the hosts theselves.
-Finally, we connected to the CentOS Web Console where we will soon be reviewing pre-conversion analysis reports.
+Finally, we connected to the RHEL Web Console where we will soon be reviewing pre-conversion analysis reports.

 Use the link below to move on the the next exercise.